 In 2020, this repeatable ransomware attack lifecycle continued to become more efficient with the flourishing of the initial access broker economy and dramatic increase in ransomware-as-a-service (RaaS) activity, driving the average attack duration to 9.5 days.
-This economy allowed ransomware operators to become more efficient in gaining privileged access to Active Directory via unpatched instances of vulnerabilities, such as ZeroLogon.
+This economy allowed ransomware operators to become more efficient in gaining privileged access to Microsoft Entra ID via unpatched instances of vulnerabilities, such as ZeroLogon.

 “X-Force recommends organizations properly invest in protection, detection, and response efforts to effectively combat the increasing speed of the attack lifecycle.”

 “From these engagements, Sodinikibi/REvil prevailed to be the most common ransomware variant involved,” said Dwyer.
 “X-Force analysis of the 2020 incidents revealed, evidence of initial access was obtained through various initial access malware including IcedID, Gootkit, Valak, TrickBot, QBot, and Dridex indicating more RaaS affiliates opting to purchase initial access rather than obtaining independently.”